*1994 in China

 Alongside his studies, Mei gives chamber music concerts with artists such as Valentin Erben, Günter Pichler, Gerald Schultz, Ana Chumachenco, Nicholas Chumachenco, Krysztof Chorzelski, Wenn Sinn Yang, Martin Ostertag, Dag Jensen, Andrea Lieberknecht, Nobuko Imai and Frans Helmerson.
 As a soloist, he has already performed with the Symphonieorchester des Bayerischen Rundfunks, Konzerthausorchester Berlin, the Scottish Chamber Orchestra, Poznań Philharmonic Orchestra and the Busan Philharmonic Orchestra.

 In October 2012, Mei was elected a representative of the Chinese Musicians’ Association.
 2016 saw him receive a scholarship from the Yehudi Menuhin LMN e.V. association.
 And in March 2018, he won the Borletti-Buitoni Trust Award in London.

-He plays a viola by Ansaldo Poggi dating from 1963 which is loaned to him by the Yu Art Foundation.
+He plays a viola by Giovanni Pistucci dating from around 1963 which is loaned to him by Florian Leonhard Fine Violins.

 Diyang Mei has been studying at Kronberg Academy since October 2019 with Nobuko Imai.
-These studies are funded by the Lutz Raettig Stipendium.
+These studies are funded by the Lutz Raettig Scholarship.